ljzycmd/SimDeblur/README.md

 Note that the dataset, model and scheduler can be constructed with config (EasyDict) with corresponding *build_{dataset, backbone, meta_arch, scheduler, optimizer, etc.}* functions.
 The Trainer class automatically construct all reqiured elements for model training in a general way.
 This means that if you want to do some specific modeling training, you may modify the training logics.

-## 1 Start with trainer
+## 1 Start with Trainer

-You can construct a simple training process use the default trainer like following:
+You can construct a simple training process using the default Trainer as following:

 ```python
 from simdeblur.config import build_config, merge_args
 from simdeblur.engine.parse_arguments import parse_arguments